Michelle I. Gawerc joined Loyola in 2011. She earned her Ph.D. in Sociology at Boston College

 Michelle has published a number of articles including “Organizational Adaptation and Survival in Hostile and Unfavorable Environments: Peacebuilding Organizations in Israel and Palestine” in Research in Social Movements, Conflicts, and Change, “Integrative Ties as an Approach to Managing Organizational Conflict” in Conflict Resolution Quarterly, “Peacebuilding: Theoretical and Concrete Perspectives” in Peace and Change: A Peace Journal and “The Al-Aksa Intifada: Revealing the Chasm” in Middle East Review of International Affairs, co-authored with Alan Dowty.
 A revised version of her dissertation was recently published as a book: Prefiguring Peace: Israeli-Palestinian Peacebuilding Partnerships.

-She is a recipient of a number of honors and awards, including a United States-Israel Educational Foundation Fulbright Fellowship, a graduate research Fellowship from Harvard Law School's Program on Negotiation, and a United Nations Memorial Fellowship Award from the American
+Michelle is a recipient of a number of honors and awards, including a United States-Israel Educational Foundation Fulbright Fellowship, a Program on Negotiation Graduate Research Fellowship from Harvard Law School, and a United Nations Memorial Fellowship Award from the American

 Polish - Jewish dialogue with young adults in Osweicim (Auschwitz), Poland; and in diversity dialogues with university and secondary school students in the United States.
-Beyond her involvement in peace-building and dialogue, Michelle has worked as a community organizer, and lived and served on both the Dine (Navajo) Reservation and in Bahia de Kino, Mexico.
+Beyond her involvement in peacebuilding and dialogue, Michelle has worked as a community organizer, and lived and served on both the Dine (Navajo) Reservation and in Bahia de Kino, Mexico.